-Since 2015, dahmakan was one of Malaysia's most exciting full-stack food startups funded by Y-Combinator.
-In just under five years, dahmakan has transformed from a home-cooked healthy lunchbox to owning a massive food production factory, sophisticated logistic system, and a few physical outlets, serving more than three million orders in just Klang Valley, Malaysia.
+Founded in 2015, dahmakan became one of Malaysia's most exciting Y-Combinator-backed food startups.
+In under five years, the company transformed from delivering home-cooked healthy lunchboxes to operating a massive food production factory with sophisticated logistics and several physical outlets, serving over three million orders across Klang Valley.

 My Role

-• Lead product designer in close collaboration with the engineering team of 12, head of product, marketing & founders.
+• Lead product designer in close collaboration with a 12-person engineering team, head of product, marketing, and founders

-• Developed and maintained a design language across iOS, Android, web and logistic & supply chain management tools.
+• Developed and maintained a design language across iOS, Android, web, and logistics and supply chain management tools

 Platform